Wheel and Tire combinations.

 I bought my second Corvair Last January (the first one went away :-( This one is a '66 Corsa Convertible w/ 180 turbo.
 It is my daily driver and mods upgrades have been superceded by maintenance to this point.
 I have attached a pic from right after I bought it.
 These are wheels from the previous owner and I am going to be changing them along with other mods later.
 I will be going closer to the period with rallys and eventually I would like to put ARE Saltflats on when the budget allows.

-Wheels: 15" all chrome IROC rims from mid to late 80's Camaro
+Wheels: 15" aluminum rims from an 82 to 90 Camaro

 Tires: 215/60R15 (f) 235/60R15 (r) Cooper Cobras